-The fine comes after a accident in Michigan that happened on July 26 that resulted in more than 1 million gallons of oil spilling into the Kalamazoo River.
+The fine comes after an accident in Michigan that happened on July 26 that resulted in more than 1 million gallons of oil spilling into the Kalamazoo River.
 Enbridge has released estimates of the cost of the cleanup of that spill: $300 to $400 million.
 Some of those costs will be covered by insurance.
 After insurance, Enbridge expects the costs to be $35-45 million.

 Wow!
 The fine is a pittance compared to the accident costs of the recent spill.
 It seems as if a great deal of money could be saved by implementing proactive maintenance programs to improve pipeline/equipment reliability.
-Perhaps Enbridge should be looking into using Equifactor® and attend the Heinz Bloch session at the TapRooT® Summit to learn the latest ideas for equipment reliability improvement.
+Perhaps Enbridge should be looking into using Equifactor® and attend the Heinz Bloch session at the Global TapRooT® Summit to learn the latest ideas for equipment reliability improvement.